BenCuff/github-pages-test/docs/data-vis.md

 Below, the clustered bar chart on the left resolves some of the issues with comparability seen in the stacked bar chart above, but is more visually crowded as the bars become thinner and harder to focus on.
 Stacked and clustered bar charts are also not a good choice when you wish to display the total of all categories alongside the individual groups.
 The inclusion of a separate bar for "All" in the two bar charts above can incorrectly imply to users that this is a third, distinct category.

 When multiple categories are involved, it is best practice to use a line chart like the one on the right.
 In this chart, differences between categories and time points are easy to identify.
 The overall trends are clearly displayed and can be understood at a glance.
-Note that the lines have been labelled directly rather than with a legend: this is how line charts should be labelled.
+Note that the lines have been labelled directly rather than with a legend: this is how line charts should be labelled (see [communicating without colour](#communicating-without-colour) for more information).

 {% capture card_content_5 %}
 Example 5: Annual unemployment rates by gender, UK, 2008 to 2024